On the probability of generating invariably a finite simple group: Abstract

 \section{Abstract}

 Let $G$ be a finite simple group.
-We look for small subsets $A$ of $G$ with the property that, if $y \in G$ is chosen uniformly at random, then with good probability $y$ invariably generates $G$ together with some element of $A$.
+In this paper we consider the existence of small subsets $A$ of $G$ with the property that, if $y \in G$ is chosen uniformly at random, then with high probability $y$ invariably generates $G$ together with some element of $A$.
 We prove various results in this direction, both positive and negative.

-As a corollary of one of these results, we prove that two randomly chosen elements of a finite simple group of Lie type of bounded rank invariably generate with probability bounded away from zero.
+As a corollary, we prove that two randomly chosen elements of a finite simple group of Lie type of bounded rank invariably generate with probability bounded away from zero.
 Our method is based on the positive solution of the Boston--Shalev conjecture by Fulman and Guralnick, as well as on certain connections between the properties of invariable generation of a group of Lie type and the structure of its Weyl group.